Club León: 1955–56

 The season's roster increased to 14 teams.
 León won the best streak in club history with 12 wins and 7 draws before losing against Tampico (1–0).
-The final game was played at the University Olympic Stadium Mexico City, where León defeated Oro (4–2) and Toluca.
+The final game was played at the Estadio Olímpico in Mexico City, where León defeated Oro (4–2) and Toluca.

-In 1956–57 León lost to Guadalajara.
-In 1957–58 they reached fifth place but won the Cup title.
+In 1956–57, León lost to Guadalajara.
+In 1957–58, they reached fifth place but won the Copa MX title.

 1960s

-León remained in fifth place in the 1960–61 season with 26 points, fifth place in 1961–62 with 25 points, ninth place in 1962–63 with 25 points, ninth place in 1963–64 with 25 points, seventh place in 1964–65 with 30 points, ninth place in 1965–66 with 28 points, fifth place in 1966–67 with 34 points, fifth place in 1967–68 with 35 points, seventh place in 1968–69 with 31 points, and seventh place in 1969–70 with 31 points and when Hugo Sanchez join club leon they won the apertura 1975 si club leon was the best team back in the days on the 70s and late 80s.
+León remained in fifth place in the 1960–61 season with 26 points, fifth place in the 1961–62 season with 25 points, ninth place in the 1962–63 season with 25 points, ninth place in the 1963–64 season with 25 points, seventh place in the 1964–65 season with 30 points, ninth place in the 1965–66 season with 28 points, fifth place in the 1966–67 season with 34 points, fifth place in the 1967–68 season with 35 points, seventh place in the 1968–69 season with 31 points, and seventh place in the 1969–70 season with 31 points.

 1970s

-For the Mexico 70 Tourney, there were two technical changes: the starter Argentine Luis Grill was replaced, but was reinstated after Antonio Carbajal left, as a result, left with 33 points to fourth overall Sergio Anaya new stand becomes scorer the contest with 16 touchdowns, while Luis Estrada mark 13 goals.
-1970–71 players arrive, Jorge Davino, Roberto Salomone and Juan Valiente who scored ten goals, the club was led by Carbajal and ranked fourth with 38 points.
+For the Mexico 1970 World Cup, there were two technical changes: the starter Argentine Luis Grill was replaced, but was reinstated after Antonio Carbajal left, as a result, left with 33 points to fourth overall Sergio Anaya new stand becomes scorer the contest with 16 touchdowns, while Luis Estrada scored 13 goals.
+1970–71 players arrive, Jorge Davino, Roberto Salomone and Juan José Valiente who scored ten goals, the club was led by Carbajal and ranked fourth with 38 points.

-In 1972–73, initiate driven A. Carbajal was replaced by Rafael Albrecht that served as player and coach.
+In 1972–73, Antonio Carbajal was replaced by Rafael Albrecht who served as player and coach.
 The final game was against Cruz Azul.

-In 1973–74 the team failed to qualify at fifth place with 40 points.
+In 1973–74, the team failed to qualify at fifth place with 40 points.

 First relegation

-In 1986–87 Jorge Davino scored 10 points in 19 days and start the 31 day leon when back to second division and they appear back on first division on May 10, 2012 and they won the apertuna when they arrived to first division.
+In 1986–87, Jorge Davino scored 10 points in 19 days and León was subsequently relegated to the Segunda División de México.
+However, they would reappear in the Primera División de México on May 10, 2012 and won the Apertura 2012 when they arrived back to the Primera División.

 1990s

-The Esmeraldas returned to the Primera División for the 1990–91 season and were coached by Victor Manuel Vucetich, who debuted in the top flight and led the entire tournament.
-He led the club in sixth place with 41 points but did not qualify to be third in group 3, and Martin Uribe Francisco Peña highlighted with 13 and 12 goals.
+The Esmeraldas returned to the Primera División for the 1990–91 season and were coached by Víctor Manuel Vucetich, who debuted in the top flight and led the entire tournament.
+He led the club in sixth place with 41 points, but did not qualify to be third in group 3, and Martin Uribe and Francisco Peña highlighted with 13 and 12 goals.

 Second relegation

-Robert Zermeno cost the team and landed them in last place with 19 points.
+Robert Zermeño cost the team and landed them in last place with 19 points.

-After relegation, the club was sold to Argentine businessman Carlos Ahumada.
+After the second relegation, the club was sold to Argentine businessman Carlos Ahumada.

-On 19 November 2010, Grupo Pachuca purchased the club.
+On November 19, 2010, Grupo Pachuca purchased the club.